Authored by the expert who managed and guided the team behind the Morocco Property Pack

 How will new infrastructure projects affect property prices in Marrakech over 5 years?

-The estimated top three major infrastructure projects expected to impact property prices in Marrakech over the next 5 years are the Kenitra-Marrakech high-speed rail line (expected operational by 2029), the Marrakech-Menara airport expansion, and road and urban access improvements linked to 2030 World Cup preparations.
+The three major infrastructure themes most likely to affect Marrakech property prices over the next five years are the high-speed rail extension to Marrakech, airport capacity improvements, and transport and urban upgrades linked to the 2030 World Cup cycle.

 How will population growth and other factors impact property values in Marrakech in 5 years?